BeGe78/esood/README.md

     bundle exec rake test
     yard doc

-It happens that some funtional tests fail (typically login and logon tests) due to time out purpose.
+It happens that some integration tests may fail (typically login and logon tests) due to time out reason.
 If you run them several time, they shoud pass successfully.
 ## Deployment
 To deployment for production, I use PhusionPassenger standalone on a nginx server and I follow this [tutorial](https://www.phusionpassenger.com/library/walkthroughs/deploy/ruby/ownserver/standalone/oss/deploy_app_main.html) .
 As examples, I have copied extracts of my *Passenger* and *nginx* configuration files.